jbandela/Rappel-Compose-Algorithms-not-Iterators/01_intro.md

 * 144 + ((N+1)(N+2)(N+3)/6 + 2N) * 8 bytes
 * h/t Richard Smith
-* Matters more at Google where stacks are small

 Note:
 (Except Main0 and Main4 which is off by 8)